 Where to stay in Helsinki?

-The stay in Helsinki was a gift from my boyfriend to me, so uncommonly for us, we stayed in a luxury hotel, Lilia Roberts.
+The stay in Helsinki was a gift from my boyfriend to me, so this time we stayed in a very nice luxury hotel, Lilia Roberts.
 If you want to treat yourself, that’s the place to do it.
-And their breakfast is amazing!
+The rooms are very unique, the hotel is full of art and their breakfast is just amazing!
+Check prices and book here.

 Other options to stay in Helsinki: